microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Get-MgBetaWindowsUpdatesUpdatableAsset.md

 # Get-MgBetaWindowsUpdatesUpdatableAsset

 ## SYNOPSIS
-Read the properties of an azureADDevice object.
+Read the properties and relationships of an updatableAsset object.
+This API is available in the following national cloud deployments.

 ## SYNTAX